komejo/d8-theming-guide/README.md

 ### Twig

-Twig is a completely new theme/template system.
-All of the `theme_*` functions and PHPTemplate based `*.tpl.php` files have been completely replace in Drupal 8.
-Template files now have a new (Twig) extension, `*.html.twig`.
+Twig is a modern template engine for PHP.
+All of the `theme_*` functions and PHPTemplate based `*.tpl.php` files have been completely replace in Drupal 8 by Twig template files.
+The template files now have a new (Twig) extension, `*.html.twig`.

 [This is the official change record](https://www.drupal.org/node/1831138).